flazepe/osu-scrobbler/README.md

 ## Caveats

--   Since the scrobbler heavily relies on osu!'s window title, a scrobble will still count if you pause or stay on the fail screen for long enough.
+-   Since this scrobbler heavily relies on osu!'s window title, a scrobble will still count if you pause or stay on the fail screen for long enough.
 -   This scrobbler relies on the beatmap you're playing to be on the [Nerinyan](https://nerinyan.moe/) mirror.
 If the beatmap isn't on the mirror, your play won't be scrobbled.
 This shouldn't be a problem in most cases.